threefoldfoundation/info_cloud_production/tfcloud/tfgrid/tfgrid.md

 # TFTech

-- codes most of the opensource software as used in the TFGrid
+- develops most of the opensource software as used in the TFGrid
 - contributes all this code
 - support is best effort
 - TFTech sells commercial licenses to help companies, governments and enterprises to make most out of the code.